ken-warren/US_auto_sales/README.md

 3. What are the peak sales periods?

 ### Data Analyis
-First we check seasonality of the dataset by using the `decompose()` command from the stats package.
+First we check seasonality of the dataset by using the `stl()` command from the forecast package.
 To forecast the auto sales, the forecast package consisting of the `auto.arima()` function was utilized to fit the ARIMA/SARIMA model on the US auto sales.
 ```r
 # Install and load the required packages
 install.packages("forecast")